Sex and Intimacy

 During Sex:

 Use generous amounts of lube!!
+If you love it, lube it.

 Water- or silicone-based lubes reduce friction and prevent tears.